About this product

 Saturday, October 10, 11:30am – 1pm ET

-Haunted Places & Ghostly Faces
+Haunted Places & Ghostly Faces (Sold Out!)

 In this workshop, we’ll be writing ghost stories, urban legends, and crafting original “local lore” about hauntings, cursed places, and other spooky, unexplained phenomena.
 Poltergeists welcome!